|Laura Jurd’s Dinosaur

 Photo: Mike O’Brien

 Sunday is kicked off by regular Festival performers, Herts Youth Jazz Ensemble, followed by Alan Barnes Octet, Pete Oxley and Nicolas Meier in the bar and Laura Jurd’s Dinosaur.
-The Festival comes to a climax with Art Themen and Zoza Kole’s Sextet and finally Seamus Blake.
+The Festival comes to a climax with the Art Themen and Xhosa Cole (billed as Zoza Kole) Sextet and finally Seamus Blake.

 Clark Tracey, Festival Director said, “It’s great to bring our Festival to Bishop’s Stortford and a venue steeped in jazz history.
 As always with Herts Jazz, the emphasis is on great jazz – past and present.
 We are celebrating a special year in jazz – 1959 – when Ronnie Scott’s first opened and two classic albums were released.
 We’ve also great young talent on show: Tom Dunnett, Laura Jurd and Zoza Kole amongst many others.
 A Festival for everyone!”